The Day of the Rube Has Passed - A.J Simmons

 In 1945 the Plaza had its first of many renovations.
 Headed by Designer Robert Boller of Kansas City, the Plaza underwent several cosmetic changes.
 The snack bar was moved to the lobby and the white, metal tin that covered the ceiling in the main screening room was replaced with beautiful tile and artwork.

-In 1985 the building was sold to O’Sullivan Properties.
-It was mainly used for storage.
+The building was sold to O’Sullivan Properties and was mainly used for storage.
 In 1993 when rumors surfaced that the Plaza would be torn down Lamar’s Betty Kuhn gathered a select group of individuals at City Hall and explained her intentions - to save the Plaza Theatre.
 She felt it was an asset to the community and should not be destroyed.
 The committee, named CPR (Community Plaza Rescue) consisted of Betty Kuhn, Lynn Calton, Kathy Jenkins, Jerri Finley and Richard Scroggs.
 Talks were underway and tours of the building soon started.
 In 1995 a new roof was added and in 1996 the NAP (Neighborhood Assistance Program) approved part of the funding for the restoration.

 Plaza Photo Gallery